 Ratings & Reviews

 Ratings and reviews improve visibility, trust and CTR for your search listings, however they are not always shown in the SERPs.
 It depends on the trust signal your site is sending to Google.
 Low-trusted websites will not be allowed to benefit.
-A clever use of reviews microdata is to use Aggregate Reviews on category-level pages:
+A clever use of reviews microdata is to use web hosting reviews on category-level pages:

 Product/offer markup gives a lot more product related data to searchers.
 At this point, the only data from this Schema that are being reflected in the SERP are price and stock availability, but prices in a SERP display can definitely improve CTR, so don’t neglect this.